grodansparadis/vscp-doc-vscpd/canal_interface_specification.md

 ## CANMSG

-This is the general message structure
+This is the general CANAL message structure

 ### unsigned long flags